 8. Learning that they can succeed

 Trampolining promotes succession.
-Along with independence a trampoline can teach a child that they can succeed, Succession is a great benefit to children who regular use a trampoline, once they have their first bounce their second isn’t far away.
+Along with independence, a trampoline can teach a child that they can succeed, Succession is a great benefit to children who regularly use a trampoline, once they have their first bounce their second isn’t far away.

-Success is a great way of building your child’s future prospects, it allows them to see that they can achieve many different things in life, a great way to start and promote success in kids and children is the regular use of a trampoline as it’s not always succeed, succeed succeed, they will fall, stumble and in the end they will get back up and try again.
+Success is a great way of building your child’s future prospects, it allows them to see that they can achieve many different things in life, a great way to start and promote success in kids and children is the regular use of a trampoline as it does not always succeed, they will fall, stumble and in the end, they will get back up and try again.